 One of the two most common reasons for yellow leaves on a pepper plant is either under watering or a lack of nutrients in the soil.
 In both of these cases, pepper plants will also be stunted and will commonly drop the pepper flowers or fruit.

 If you think that this is the reason your pepper plant leaves are yellow, increase watering to your pepper plants and apply some balanced fertilizer.

 Another thing that can cause pepper plant leaves to turn yellow is disease.
 Disease like bacterial leaf spot, wilt and phytophthora blight can all cause yellow leaves on a pepper plant.
-Typically, these diseases will have some other affect on the pepper leaves such as brown leaf spots in the case of bacterial leaf spot or wilted leaves, in the case of wilt and phytophthora blight.
+Typically, these diseases will have some other effect on the pepper leaves, such as brown leaf spots in the case of bacterial leaf spot, or wilted leaves in the case of wilt and phytophthora blight.